 Level 10: 7 APR

 Rangers cast spells and abilities using magic points and focus.
 They have magic points or mp equal to their character level + wisdom bonus and mp replenishes per spent focus.
-Focus is generated for each action taken to perform abilities or critical hit and the ranger can store up to their dexterity bonus in focus.
+Focus is generates 1 focus for each attack and critical hits generate 2 focus.
+The ranger can store up to their dexterity bonus in focus.
 Focus is spent on different actions and fades away out of combat.

 Touch of the Wilds, Wisdom + Survival vs Difficulty